drips-network/app/README.md

 ## 💦 Getting started on Goerli Testnet

-You can either run the app locally by following the steps provided in the [Development Guide](/docs/DEVELOPMENT.md), or simply access the latest main deployment at [beta.drips.network](https://beta.drips.network/).
+You can either run the app locally by following the steps provided in the [Development Guide](/docs/DEVELOPMENT.md), or simply access the latest main deployment at [drips.network](https://drips.network/).

 Click "App" in the top-right corner and connect your wallet to access your personal dashboard.

 In order to top-up Goerli funds, you can use a Goerli faucet (we like [this one](https://goerli-faucet.pk910.de/)) to get some Goerli ETH, and then swap for Goerli WETH or UNI on Uniswap (make sure your wallet is connected to Goerli).
 After that’s done, you should be able to top up WETH or UNI within the Drips app, and test all features.

-You can also obtain Goerli RAD funds (Radicle's own governance token) by heading over to https://app.radicle.xyz/faucet with your wallet connected to Goerli.
-The Goerli RAD token contract is not part of our default token list, so you need to add [its address](https://github.com/radicle-dev/radicle-contracts#contracts-deployed-on-goerli) to your custom token list within the Drips App before you can use it.
-To do so, head over to Settings → Custom Tokens.

 ## 📝 Submitting feedback